ajw400/flashcards/README.md

 yarn start

 Simulators are available for Android and Iphone, and the Expo app can be used to test on real mobile devices.

+This app has been tested on both Android and Iphone simulators.